9.4 Interviewing, Observation, Collateral Data, and Diagnosis

 Standardized measuresSeverity, comparison data, screening, progressUse only within the measure's intended purpose and limits.

 Collateral information can be essential.
-Children, clients with cognitive impairment, mandated clients, severe mood episodes, psychosis, neurodevelopmental concerns, and forensic referrals often require information beyond the client's immediate report.
+Children, clients with cognitive impairment, mandated clients, severe mood or psychotic episodes, neurodevelopmental concerns, and forensic referrals often require information beyond the client's immediate report.
 Collateral data may come from caregivers, teachers, physicians, prior clinicians, records, or structured observations.
 The psychologist should explain the purpose, obtain authorization when required, and limit the request to relevant information.

 Diagnostic integration checklist: